-In William of Poitiers' sequence of events, Harold then accompanies William on campaign against Duke Conan of Brittany.
-In the version of events illustrated by the Bayeux Tapestry, however (Note 02), the campaign in Brittany precedes Harold's oath - further, it is at Bayeux that Harold takes his oath.
-Note 03
+In William of Poitiers' sequence of events, Harold then accompanies Duke William on campaign against Duke Conan of Brittany.
+In the version of events illustrated by the Bayeux Tapestry, however, the campaign in Brittany precedes Harold's oath, which is sworn at Bayeux.*

 “... the duke kept his favoured guest with him a little longer before letting him go, laden with gifts which were worthy both of him by whose command he had come [i.e. Edward] and of him whose honour he had come to augment [i.e. William].
 In addition, his nephew, one of the two hostages, was released for his sake to return with him.”

 The two hostages held by William were Harold's nephew, Hakon, and youngest brother, Wulfnoth.
-William of Poitiers says that they:
+William of Poitiers says (I, 41) that they:

 “... had been accepted as hostages for the duke's succession.”

 Later (II, 12), William of Poitiers puts words into Duke William's mouth: